ImeMonday/dynamic-excel-dashboard/README.md

 File Descriptions:
 - community-dashboard.xlsx: Contains the full Excel dashboard with live, interactive elements.
-- community-dashboard.pdf (optional): Preview version of the dashboard layout for non-Excel viewing.
+- community-dashboard.pdf: Preview version of the dashboard layout for non-Excel viewing.